Yannael/ethereumHelloWorld/README.md

 ![Transaction content compile](images-readme/tx_content.png)

+Note that in the `TX_DATA` (data sent over in the contract call), the string `4865726520776520676f21` is the ASCII equivalent for 'Here we go!' :)

 ## Going further:

-* A more advanced tutorial for building a pet shop Web application with Truffle: [http://truffleframework.com/tutorials/pet-shop](http://truffleframework.com/tutorials/pet-shop).
+* A more advanced tutorial for building a pet shop Web application with Truffle: [http://truffleframework.com/tutorials/pet-shop](http://truffleframework.com/tutorials/pet-shop)
 * [Truffle official documentation](http://truffleframework.com/docs/)
 * [Ethereum documentation](http://www.ethdocs.org/en/latest/)
 * [Web3 documentation](https://github.com/ethereum/web3.js/).

 ## Donations

-If you found the content useful and feel generous: 0xc81F41fdBCF8e58F0Af07858dFc5F4E6B5D1C879
+If you found the content useful, [spread the love and upvote on SteemIt](https://steemit.com/ethereum/@yalb/hello-world-ethereum-create-an-ethereum-smart-contract-and-interact-with-it-from-a-website) :)